psathyrella/partis/docs/subcommands.md

 Each annotation is shown with the top three lines showing germline sequences/genes: 1. non-templated insertions, 2.
 D gene, 3.
 V and J genes.
 Each subsequent line is an observed sequence, with point mutations in red, ambiguous bases as blue Ns, and SHM indels as blue dashes/stars.

+You can use `--extra-print-keys` to specify a list of keys that you'd like printed to the right of each sequence, for instance `--extra-print-keys paired-uids:n_mutations`.

 You can also send std out to a log file `>log.txt` instead of piping to `less -RS`.

 ### cache-parameters